Skip to main content

 Manually managing multiple terraform versions

-If you are on a non-Unix based machine (such that you can't use tfenv), or if you have restrictions on software that can be installed on your machine, then your only option is to manage the Terraform versions manually.
+If you are on a non-Unix based machine (such that you can't use mise), or if you have restrictions on software that can be installed on your machine, then your only option is to manage the Terraform versions manually.
 In this method, you download each version of Terraform under a different alias (e.g terraform0.12 for TF12 and terraform0.11 for TF11), and then have it available in a common folder that you can track and find.
 Then, whenever you need to use a particular version, you copy the binary of the version you want to use into a location available in your PATH under the name terraform.

 For example, on a Unix based machine, you can store all the Terraform binaries in the folder $HOME/.terraform: